 Step 2: Verify if the site is in use

-In so many incidents, these domain names will be reserved, they will be unavailable, but they are also available for auction.
+In so many incidents, these domain names will be reserved.
+They will be unavailable, but they are also available for auction.
 If you do some research and see that this domain name is recently taken but still unused, there is a good probability that you may gain a good sell for your domain name.

 Step 3: Check if new extensions are available

-Probably, your dot-com has been taken, but others like dot-design or dot-agency, could still be available.
+Probably, your dot-com has been taken, but others like dot-design or dot-agency could still be available.
 Let’s be honest here, dot-biz and dot-net are still lame, and you have to ask yourself: are you really a dot-org?

-That’s why I like domain extensions like dot-design dot-agency dot-org.
+That’s why I like domain extensions like dot-design, dot-agency dot-org.

-💡 Check this article if you need a hand to design YOUR own logo?,
+💡 Check this article if you need a hand to design YOUR own logo?

 Step 4: Try to add actionable verbs in front of your brand name

 We see this a lot with the word “Try” like just “Try our new …”, “Experience the Future”.
-Adding something action-based, exactly in the beginning, can help attract this visitor into the site earlier.
+Adding something action-based, exactly in the beginning, can help attract this visitor to the site earlier.